 Responding to our unique setting, where student mobility is extremely high, Assessment for Learning (AFL) acts as our tool in eliminating educational disadvantage caused by mobility.
 Underpinning the planning of each and every lesson, AFL strategies are skilfully employed by staff to ensure gaps in a student understanding are quickly identified, then closed through differentiated activities that are carefully planned to provide bespoke levels of support and challenge in response to each child’s prior educational coverage.

-Complementing our classroom provision, we aim to develop, in all of our students our key values of Excellence, Learning and Leadership.
+Complementing our classroom provision, we aim to develop, in all of our students our key values of Integrity, Commitment and Respect.
 Embraced by all, we know it is these qualities that will help them be resilient, successful, and responsible in their lives whilst living in Cyprus and beyond.

 With Open Mornings taking place each and every Friday, you are cordially invited to visit and I hope to see you soon.